 Thirdly, this series is an attempt at gaining and recording first-hand knowledge.
 Therefore, there is an unwillingness to immediately accept views based on a claim of authority.
 It is true that I will be guided by the textbook but I will not shy away from expressing my differences with it.
 The central point is that I will not be prejudiced in my doubting.
 I will doubt what is said in the textbook just as much as anything which may seem contrary to it.
 Also, the desire for first-hand knowledge entails going out in the world and getting one’s hands dirty since science concerns itself with the physical world and not just speculation.
 This also, I will take up.

-I would however, like to state upfront that this series is not an attempt to teach school children philosophy.
-It is more of an attempt to ground questions from philosophy of science in scientific investigations which are simple but also do justice to science.
-A problem I find with how philosophy of science is done is that the focus is too much on scientific theories which are at the frontiers.
-For instance, quantum mechanics, general theory of relativity, and neurobiology.
+Another aspect of this series is that it concerns itself with very preliminary and simple questions of science.
+A problem I find with how philosophy of science is done is that the focus is too much on scientific theories which are at the frontiers; for instance, quantum mechanics, general theory of relativity, and neurobiology.
 These theories are at the cutting edge of research and are also ‘hot topics’.
 But the concepts they create, employ, measure, explain, and criticize are hard to fathom.
 They require considerable training and expensive instrumentation.
 It is with the foundations on which these grander structures of science stand that I wish to study.